A Guide to Firewise Principles

 For more information regarding Idaho Firewise and Firewise Communities CLICK HERE.

 Hidden Springs Firewise Certificate of Renewal.
-The certificate indicates our community has satisfactorily completed the 2018 renewal criteria and has maintained its "In Good Standing" status through the 2019 calendar year.
+The certificate indicates our community has satisfactorily completed the 2019 renewal criteria and maintains its "In Good Standing" status.

 Association Policy 700 - Standardized guidelines for reducing wildland fire hazard